Employer Insights

 Employee Benefits and Health Insurance

-Employers must offer health insurance coverage, provided the worker is contributing to their portion of premiums.
+Employers must offer health insurance coverage, provided the worker is contributing to his or her portion of premiums.
 Employee premiums are deducted via payroll deduction whenever available.
-In the case of unpaid leave, the employee should self-pay their percentage for health insurance premiums.
+In the case of unpaid leave, the employee should self-pay his or her percentage for health insurance premiums.
 The same goes for paid optional benefits.

-If the employee fails to return to work after an OFLA / FMLA leave, they may be required to reimburse for the share of health premiums an employer paid on their behalf when on leave.
+If the employee fails to return to work after an OFLA / FMLA leave, he or she may be required to reimburse for the share of health premiums the employer paid on his or her behalf when on leave.

 Paid Leave